jrliv/100-days-of-code/log.md

 # 100 Days Of Code - Log

+### Day 32: June 5, 2017

+**Today's Progress**: (Yesterday) Spent all of my time trying to setup Node.js and MongoDB for testing.

+**Thoughts:** This is to test a simple update that I wanted to contribute to freeCodeCamp.
+Most of my issues were installing MongoDB on my machine.
+I will hack at it again today.

 ### Day 31: June 4, 2017

 **Today's Progress**: (Yesterday) Completed a few exercises from my coding book working with binary.
 Read about submitting pull requests and contributing to open source.

 **Thoughts:** Reading about contributing to open source got me pumped up.
-Found an issue on FreeCodeCamp's log that I think I can help with and submit my first PR.
+Found an issue on freeCodeCamp's issue log that I think I can help with and submit my first PR.

 ### Day 30: June 3, 2017